molevol-ub/Dysdera_silvatica_genome/README.md

 MIT License

-Copyright (c) 2019 Evolutionary Genomics & Bioinformatics
+Copyright (c) 2019 - 2021 Evolutionary Genomics & Bioinformatics Lab Universitat de Barcelona

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal